foivospar/NED/reference_examples/Pacino_clip/videos/README.txt

-Download video and place it here (for visualization purposes during training of the manipulator).
+Download 'Pacino_clip.mp4' and place it here (for visualization purposes during training of the Emotion Manipulator).